 From there, it’s mostly just iterating on what they did the day before.
 And hopefully, it involves seeing growth too.

-Keys to Being a Successful Growth Hacker
+How to Be a Successful Growth Hacker

 It’s often said that a growth hacker’s skill set should look like a T.